TI-Tokyo/riak_cs_service_bundle/README.md

 Control will be printed at the end of `make start`.
 Also, an admin user will be created whose credentials can be copied and used in your s3 client.

 The entire stack can be stopped with `make stop`.
-Note that the underlying command, `docker stack rm`, does not complete the tear-down of resources immediately when it returns to prompt, sometimes causing a subsequent start to fail (the remedy is usually to give it some time, until `docker service ls` no longer lists services named "rcs-tussle-one_*").

 ### Older versions of riak and riak_cs